Close button

 How are KPI selected?

-The selection of relevant KPIs depends on the goals of the organization and the associated event marketing measures.
-Event marketing can contribute to various goals of an organization.
+The selection of relevant KPIs depends on the goals of the organisation and the associated event marketing measures.
+Event marketing can contribute to various goals of an organisation.
 Possible goals of event marketing are:

 • Generation of new contacts